Last Updated on

 Other features included with Stripe:

-Conclusion: Stripe is a great option for owners that want an affordable, easy-to-use gateway that doesn’t require a merchant account.
+Conclusion: Stripe is a great option for owners that want an affordable, one of the best, easy-to-use gateway services that doesn’t require a merchant account.

-Authorize.Net is a leading payment gateway provider, allowing businesses the ability to accept both credit cards and electronic checks on their websites.
+Authorize.Net is a leading payment gateway provider, allowing businesses the ability to accept both credit cards and electronic checks on their ecommerce website.
 The money from these transactions is automatically deposited into a merchant bank account, which Authorize Net requires.

 Authorize.Net has been providing payment processing services since 1996, and their website claims their solutions are designed to save time and money for small-to-medium-sized businesses.
 Based on online reviews, Authorize.Net is known for its dependability and is widely considered the industry standard currently serving over 440,000 merchant customers.